• Skip to Content

 • Complete a survey regarding their academic and professional experiences at WVU, as well as post-graduation job placement or continuing education plans.

-The Statler GPA is computed based on all work taken at WVU with a subject code within Statler College (BIOM, BMEG, CE, CHE, CPE, CS, CSEE, CYBE, EE, EMGT, ENGR, ENVE, ETEC, IENG, IH&S, MAE, MINE, MPGE, MSEN, PDA, PNGE, ROBE, SAFM, SENG) excluding ENGR 140, ENGR 150, and CS 101.
+The Statler GPA is computed based on all work taken at WVU with a subject code within Statler College (AI, BIOM, BMEG, CE, CHE, CPE, CS, CSEE, CYBE, EE, EMGT, ENGR, ENVE, ETEC, IENG, MAE, MINE, MPGE, MSEN, PDA, PNGE, ROBE, SAFM, SENG) excluding ENGR 140, ENGR 150, and CS 101.
 The WVU GPA is computed based on all work taken at WVU.
 The Overall GPA is computed based on all work taken at WVU and transfer work.

 Curriculum Requirements